schoentoon/remotehosts/README.md

 ```

 In this case it'll retrieve all the listed urls every 5 minutes and add the results to the internal block list.
 Format of these files should be the same as a regular hosts file, just like in the [hosts](https://coredns.io/plugins/hosts/) plugin, although ip addresses are ignored and 127.0.0.1 will always be returned.
 Do note that in this example afterwards a `forward .
 8.8.8.8 8.8.4.4` is listed, this is exactly why the order of your `plugin.cfg` is important during build time.
 Because if the forward plugin would have been higher than the `remotehosts` plugin it would be called first and it obviously wouldn't actually 'block' anything.

+# Metrics

+If monitoring is enabled (via the prometheus directive) then the following metrics are exported:

+* `coredns_remotehosts_size` - Total amount blocked domains currently in memory
+* `coredns_remotehosts_blocklist_hits` - Counter of hits for blocked domains